buildpacks/rfcs/text/0000-governance-component-maintainer-role.md

 # Definitions
 [definitions]: #definitions

+- **maintainers**: individual that maintain specific code repositories.
+- **contributor**: individual who make regular contributions to a team (documentation, code reviews, responding to issues, participation in proposal discussions, contributing code, etc.)
-- teams: Group of individuals focused on narrower sets of concerns related to specific aspects of the project.
+- **teams**: Group of individuals focused on narrower sets of concerns related to specific aspects of the project.
 Example: implementation team, platform team.
-- maintainers: individual that maintain specific code repositories.
-- team lead: is a maintainer who has special responsibilities for representing team concerns at the project level
+- **team lead**: is a maintainer who has special responsibilities for representing team concerns at the project level
-- contributor: individual who make regular contributions to a team (documentation, code reviews, responding to issues, participation in proposal discussions, contributing code, etc.)
+- **component maintainer**: the proposed role in this RFC.
+Individual that maintain specific code repositories of a software-component inside a CNB team.
-- software component: is a software unit with a well-defined interface and explicitly specified dependencies.
+- **software component**: is a software unit with a well-defined interface and explicitly specified dependencies.
-- component maintainer: the proposed role in this RFC.

 # Motivation
 [motivation]: #motivation